 Chakana Cross.
-Left: Credit: tourinperu.com - Right: Public Domain
+Left: Credit: tourinperu.com - Public Domain

 The Southern Cross & Chakana

 It is not rare for ancient and modern astronomers to find that the stars help life on earth.
-The Southern Cross is only a small astronomical constellation but its impact on life on earth is well-known.
+The Southern Cross is only a tiny astronomical constellation, but its impact on life on earth is well-known.

-Ancient sailors and their more modern counterparts used and use the cross to help navigate the oceans.
-They knew that if they found the south by using that cross, they would also find the north, the east and the west.
+Ancient sailors and their more modern counterparts used the cross to help navigate the oceans.
+They knew that if they found the south using that cross, they would also see the north, the east, and the west.
 The southern cross kept many a sailor from disappearing on their voyages.

 Southern Cross Constellation.
 Credit: European Southern Observatory

-These rights are going from #1 to 12- love, trust, connections, acknowledgement, protection, awareness, (on the left side of the cross.
-Then on the right side, happiness, passion, expression, responsibility, production and present or truth.
+These rights go from #1 to 12- love, trust, connections, acknowledgment, protection, and awareness (on the left side of the cross.
+Then on the right side, happiness, passion, expression, responsibility, production, and present or truth.

 Another important application is the center hole.
-This represents the Inca capital, Cusco, and is the portal between the worlds.
+It represents the Inca capital, Cusco, and is the portal between the worlds.
 It is also referred to as the eye of God.
-The Incas also gave importance or status to the arms of the cross.
-It is said that they represent the 4 compass points, the 4 major elements found on this planet, dirt, air, water and fire and the 4 stars in the constellation.
+The Incas also gave importance or status to the arms of the cross because they represent the four compass points, the four significant elements found on this planet, dirt, air, water, and fire, and the four stars in the constellation.

-The Incas also believed that the Southern Cross constellation was the center of the universe.
+In the Incas beliefs, the Southern Cross constellation was the center of the universe.

 The Southern Cross Was Not The Monopoly Of The Incas

-There are also some people who try to make a connection to the Christian cross.
-They use the numbers 3, 4, 12 and the circle to make their comparison.
-Starting with the circle, it is not seen as the eye of God but as a halo or glory.
-The number 3 coincides with the Trinity instead of 3 worlds.
-The number four is used to replace the compass points, etc., with 4 evangelists and the total 12 rights of creation with the 12 apostles.
+Some people try to make a connection to the Christian cross.
+They use the numbers 3, 4, 12, and the circle to make their comparison.
+The circle is not seen as the eye of God but as a halo of glory.
+The number 3 coincides with the Trinity instead of the three worlds.
+The number four replaces the compass points, etc., with four evangelists and the total 12 rights of creation with the 12 apostles.

-It is a stretch to make this connection because the southern cross was in existence long before Christ died on his cross.
-This is so even though the Incas and other nations used the southern cross at least 1000 years or more after Christ died.
+The southern cross was in existence long before Christ died on his cross.
+Even though the Incas and other nations used the southern cross at least 1000 years or more after Christ died, it is so.

 An Archaeological Controversy

-One of the problems with archaeology is finding the rights dates for any artifact uncovered through their excavations.
-Brien Foerster has given a lecture detailing the archaeological controversy over the construction of the buildings the Chakana is placed.
+One of the problems with archaeology is finding the correct dates for any artifact uncovered through their excavations.
+Brien Foerster has given a lecture detailing the archaeological controversy over the construction of the buildings in the Chakana.

-Most of the buildings in South America have been attributed to different societies that existed like the Incas, the Aztecs, the Mayan and so on.
-These kingdoms are not pre-Christian, but their buildings may be a lot older than the societies given credit for building them.
+Most of the buildings in South America have been attributed to different societies like the Incas, the Aztecs, the Mayans, and others.
+These kingdoms are not pre-Christian, but their buildings may be much older than the societies given credit for building them.

-In other words, and it has been stated by the Aztecs, etc., that the buildings holding the Chakana were already built before their ancestors arrived and occupied the land.
+According to the Aztecs, the buildings holding the Chakana existed before their ancestors arrived and occupied the land.
 Dr. Foerster has shown in his lecture that there is a vast difference between building styles and ability.

-What this means is that the Incas may have seen the symbol already engraved in those very ancient buildings and simply adopted it along with the buildings as their own.
-It would not be the first time that a pre-modern nation has adopted symbols, buildings and other remains as their own and used them for their own purposes.
+It means that the Incas may have seen the symbol already engraved in those very ancient buildings and adopted it along with the buildings as their own.
+It would not be the first time a pre-modern nation has adopted symbols, buildings, and other remains and used them for their own purposes.

-Against all most all Egyptologists’ conclusions, there are many archaeologists and scholars who say that the Pyramids and Sphinx in Egypt were built long before the Egyptian people took over the land.
+Against all of the Egyptologists’ conclusions, many archaeologists and scholars say that the Pyramids and Sphinx in Egypt were built long before the Egyptian people took over the land.